 Aspect: Semi shade to full sun.

-Can also be grown in containers and is ideal for cut flowers
+Can also be grown in containers and they are often used for cut flowers

 See what other new lines we have on the site